niklasnorin/red-thesis/report/7-theory-docker-bind-mount.md

 Typically, Docker Containers do not have access to hardware because they are not run as a super user [[#](?)].
 This means that it does not have the elevated access needed to do most system calls to the kernel.
 The upside of this is that it minimizes the risk that one container affects the environment of another container.

 To be able to access hardware, the Docker Container either has to be run in privileged mode, granting it system wide super user access, or be explicitly granted access on a device-by-device level.

+## Docker Compose
+Since Docker containers are usually constructed to be isolated and self contained it is often necessary to run multiple Docker containers to perform a given task.
+For example, a simple web-server might consist of one Docker container running the actual web-server and another which only runs the database.

+While it is possible to manually start multiple Docker containers, Docker Compose offer a declarative configuration syntax of automating it.
+Using Docker Compose, each Docker container is simply a entry in a `docker-compose.yml`-file.
+There each container can be configured with the exact same parameters that would be availble if they were started one by one.